CircleOfNice/CiRestClientBundle/README.md

 CiRestClientBundle
 ========

+A Smart REST client with an intuitive API, providing all REST methods and returning a Symfony Response Object.

 #Motivation

 There are some Symfony2 bundles providing abstractions for REST requests, but none of them is actually feeling like: "That's what I was looking for!".
 Having used some of these in the past, we always had to improve or remap their API's for our own needs.